-Academy FellowAileen is a warm, kind and funny Academy Fellow with the Aga Khan Academy Mombasa.
-In an act of self-reflection, and growth, both literally and figuratively, she will talk about her hair journey and how, through this journey, she attained greater self-awareness.
-Firmly believing that the best lessons come from the most unorthodox sources, Aileen’s talk will centre on her hair journey and the lessons she learned therefrom.
-The talk is rooted in sociological and ontological perspectives to explore the significance of hair, especially in black communities, and how to extract the necessary lessons from everyone’s hair journies; no matter your texture.
-At the end, she will have explored how you can treat your life the way women of colour treat their hair; with understanding, patience, prayer and coconut oil.
+Academy FellowAileen Waitaaga is a warm, kind, and funny Academy Fellow with the Aga Khan Academy Mombasa.
+Her talk is rooted in sociological and ontological perspectives to explore the significance of hair, especially in black communities, and teaches us how to extract the necessary lessons from everyone’s hair journeys, no matter your texture.
+In the end, she will have explored how you can treat your life the way women of color treat their hair - with understanding, patience, prayer, and coconut oil.

-StudentHaving survived his academic life while juggling his novel writing, parkour and love for animals, Kieran quickly learnt of his insignificance in the grand scheme of the cosmos, but rather than delve into nihilism as most do, he took a different path.
-After months of under the covers research, Kieran is now a firm believer in the importance of learning about philosophy in his daily life, finding it to be the easiest way to cope with problems from the constant existential horror of being alive, to having girl anxiety, something all teenagers should be able to push through on the daily.
-He understands the role of a school, which is designed to prepare students for the future and has learned that the future students want isn’t what they’re being prepared for.
-Philosophy is the key to understanding why we do what we do if we should even do it in the first place, and how to go about doing them, and Kieran is eager to share this with the world.
+StudentHaving survived his academic life while juggling his novel writing, parkour, and love for animals, Kieran Viehweber quickly learned of his insignificance in the grand scheme of the cosmos, but rather than delve into nihilism as most do, he took a different path.
+After months of under the covers research, Kieran is now a firm believer in the importance of learning about philosophy in his daily life.
+He understands the role of a school, which is designed to prepare students for the future and has learned that philosophy is the key to understanding why we do what we do if we should even do it in the first place, and how to go about doing them, and Kieran is eager to share this with the world.

-StudentNicole is a loud, confident, and boundless student at the Aga Khan Academy, Mombasa.
-She intends to create a space for self-reflection through looking past the physical features of an individual, and paying more emphasis to personality, drive and talent.
+StudentNicole Lutalo is a loud, confident, and boundless student at the Aga Khan Academy Mombasa.
+She intends to create a space for self-reflection through looking past the physical features of an individual and paying more emphasis on personality, drive, and talent.
 Her expressive and eloquent nature enables her to tackle a social issue that is prominent in our society today.
-She brings forth a new lens that implies that self-love and affirmation should be centripetal, towards the center, rather than centrifugal, from the outwards.
+She brings forth a new lens that implies that self-love and affirmation should be centripetal towards the center, rather than centrifugal from the outwards.

 EconomistA digital economist, Prince Muraguri has been doing economics videos on social media for the past year in an effort to bridge the financial literacy gap in Africa.
-In his talk, he will shed light on the power of self-actualization through personal initiative made possible through The Internet and what it means to the African continent, considering that we are in a new decade where almost anyone can own a smartphone and access Internet from any part of the continent.
+In his talk, he will shed light on the power of self-actualization through personal initiative made possible through the internet and what it means to the African continent, considering that we are in a new decade where almost anyone can own a smartphone and access the internet from any part of the continent.

-StudentSaifan is an amicable, sincere, and exuberant, student at the Aga Khan Academy, Mombasa.
-He intends to utilize the negative energy surrounding the aura generated from heartbreak to benefit one’s self.
-Surrounded by the notion that heartbreaks destroy rather than transform, he aims to shed light on the darkness of a heartbreak, and encourages individuals to use this negative energy to improve their lives physically and mentally.
+StudentSaifan Ashvani is an amicable, sincere, and exuberant, student at the Aga Khan Academy Mombasa.
+He intends to utilize the negative energy generated from heartbreak to benefit one’s self.
+Surrounded by the notion that heartbreaks destroy rather than transform, he aims to shed light on the perception of darkness and encourages individuals to use this negative energy to improve their lives physically and mentally.